Can Medicare Advantage Plans Deny Enrollment?

 compare medicare advantage plans

 Despite earlier mentioned exceptions, certain circumstances may lead Medicare Advantage plans to deny enrollment.
-Such scenarios include late enrollment penalties and erroneous or incomplete application information.
+Such scenarios might include late enrollment penalties and erroneous or incomplete application information.

 Late Enrollment Penalties